biozal/NewWorld/cities/Atlanta.md

     - Workers:
        - Kira, a young human barmaid with fiery red hair and a fierce attitude.
        - Angus, an elderly dwarf bartender with a thick accent and a love of ale.
+- Religion
+  - Temple of Apollo
+    - Workers:
+       - Apollo, 40, a handsome and talented human priest with a love of music and a talent for healing.
+       - Daphne, 30, a shy and gentle elf acolyte with a love of plants and a talent for herbalism.
+       - Hephaestus, 65, a venerable and respected dwarf sage with a vast knowledge of music and medicine.

 ### Ouside the Wall